 Sensitivity to a perfume or cream is usually the first indicator of an allergy to Balsam of Peru.
 Patch testing using 10% Balsam of Peru in petrolatum is used to confirm this.
 A positive result to Balsam of Peru is seen in 50% of fragrance allergy cases.
 Positive patch test also indicates that the individual may have problems with flavourings (both artificial and natural), some medications and other perfumed products.

-Most people tested for fragrance allergy will be patch tested with Balsam of Peru and Fragrance Mix (a mixture of 8 commonly used individual fragrances).
+Most people tested for fragrance allergy will be patch tested with Balsam of Peru and fragrance mix (a mixture of 8 commonly used individual fragrances).
 This detects approximately 75% of fragrance allergy cases.

 Self-testing a product for Balsam of Peru is possible but should be done only after first talking with your doctor.
 This should be done only with products that are designed to stay on on the skin such as cosmetics and lotions.
 Apply a small amount (50 cent sized area) of the product to a small tender area of skin such as the bend of your arm or neck for 5 days in a row.
 Examine the area each day and if no reaction occurs, you are unlikely to be allergic to it.
 However, it may still cause an irritant reaction, so be cautious.
-Products such as shampoos, conditioners, soaps and cleansers should not be tested in this way as they frequently cause an irritant dermatitis.
+Products such as shampoos, conditioners, soaps and cleansers should not be tested in this way as they frequently cause irritant dermatitis.

-Treatment of Balsam of Peru dermatitis
+What is the treatment of Balsam of Peru dermatitis?

-Once the dermatitis appears on the skin, treatment is as for any acute dermatitis/eczema, i.e. topical corticosteroids, emollients, treatment of any secondary bacterial infection (Staphylococcus aureus), etc.
+Once dermatitis appears on the skin, treatment is as for any acute dermatitis/eczema, i.e. topical corticosteroids, emollients, treatment of any secondary bacterial infection (Staphylococcus aureus), etc.

 What should I do to avoid Balsam of Peru allergy?